rbtcollins/bitnami-docker/gke/wordpress/README.md

 mariadb-slave-kt7ne   1/1       Running   0          14s
 ```

 As with the MariaDB master pod, we want a service to group the slave pods.
-We'll use the file `mariadb-slave-service.yml` to create a service.
+We'll use the file `mariadb-slave-service.yml` to create a service which specifies the label `name=mariadb-slave` as the pod `selector`.

 Start the service: